Ravi Grover

 He retired from his previous position as Principal Adviser, Strategic Planning Group, Department of Atomic Energy (DAE), in February 2013.
 Following retirement, he was appointed to DAE's Homi Bhabha Chair for a period of five years.
-Concurrently with his position in the DAE, he conceptualized the setting up of Homi Bhabha National Institute and led it from 2005 to 2016.
-Presently he is Emeritus Professor, Homi Bhabha National Institute.
-His prior positions include Director of the Knowledge Management Group and Associate Director, Technical Coordination & International Relations Group at Bhabha Atomic Research Centre (BARC).
+Concurrently with his position in the DAE, he developed and led the Homi Bhabha National Institute from 2005 to 2016.
 He represented BARC training school in the World Nuclear University in 2003.

-Education and academic career
+Education and career

-Ravi B. Grover completed his bachelor's degree in mechanical engineering from the prestigious Delhi College of Engineering in 1970 and joined the staff of Bhabha Atomic Research Centre.
-He completed a PhD in mechanical engineering from the Indian Institute of Science, Bangalore, in 1982.
+Ravi B. Grover completed his bachelor's degree in mechanical engineering from Delhi College of Engineering in 1970 and joined the staff of Bhabha Atomic Research Centre.
+He completed a PhD in mechanical engineering from the Indian Institute of Science, Bangalore in 1982.

 He was awarded Dhirubhai Ambani Oration Award by Indian Institute of Chemical Engineers in 2008, Distinguished Alumnus Award by Delhi College of Engineering Alumni Association in 2009, Distinguished Alumnus Award by Indian Institute of Science and Indian Institute of Science Alumni Association in 2011.
-In 2016, Delhi college of Engineering Alumni Association bestowed him with a Lifetime Achievement Award.
+In 2016, Delhi College of Engineering Alumni Association bestowed him with a Lifetime Achievement Award.

 During the first 25 years of his career, Dr. Grover worked as a nuclear engineer and specialized in thermal hydraulics.
 He worked on fluid to fluid modeling techniques for two-phase flows, reactor fuel and core thermal hydraulics, safety analysis, and process design of reactor systems and equipment.
 Post-1996, he took up managerial responsibilities including technology transfer, human resource development, and extramural funding.

 On 15 January 2013, the Prime Minister of India conferred on him the Lifetime Achievement Award for the year 2011 for his outstanding contributions in the field of nuclear engineering, towards the national initiative to open international civil nuclear trade, further development of the framework for the governance of nuclear power and human resource development.
 The citation for the award stated, "During a career spanning four decades, Dr. Grover has distinguished himself as an academic, research and development engineer and a science administrator.
 His knowledge of nuclear engineering and nuclear law has earned him the title 'nuclear diplomat'."
 Citation says, " He played maximum role in all steps taken by the Government of India towards opening international civil nuclear trade."
 Citation also acknowledges his role during negotiations in 2005 aimed at India joining ITER and he has been leading the Indian delegation to ITER Council since its inception.

 In 2014, he was conferred India's fourth-highest civilian award, the Padma Shri.
 In 2016, the Delhi College of Engineering Alumni Association presented him with a lifetime achievement award for his continued high-level involvement in professional activities.